xqy1111111/DART/README.md

 ## 👍 Acknowledgment
-We extend our gratitude to the open-source efforts of [LLaVA](https://github.com/haotian-liu/LLaVA).
+We extend our gratitude to the open-source efforts of [LLaVA](https://github.com/haotian-liu/LLaVA) and [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval).

 ## 📩 Contact